RickAi/csci5570_survey_paper/README.md

 ## HaLoop

-HaLoop was developed as a extension of Hadoop which along with processing of data providers a alternative way to perform iterative computation on Hadoop MapReduce.
+HaLoop was developed as an extension of Hadoop and, along with the processing of data providers, is another way to perform iterative calculations on Hadoop MapReduce.

 ### Architecture